Head: Cheryl Geisler

 Students in all undergraduate degree level programs are strongly advised to develop a minor in a compatible field of interest.
 Participation in an internship or co-op is also recommended to allow students to gain professional work experience.

 The Department of Language, Literature, and Communication offers a selection of minors for majors in other departments, all of which require at least 16 credit hours.

-The Department of Language, Literature, and Communication (LL&C) addresses the communcative processes by which humans construct and share meaning in all media including the new electronic media.
-It is a multidisciplinary scholarly community embracing literacy study, speech communication, composition and rhetoric, foreign languages, media studies, visual design, and technical communication.
+The Department of Language, Literature, and Communication (LL&C) emphasizes those communication processes involved in the creation of meaning in all media, including the new electronic media.
+The study of human communication deals with the processes by which humans create and share meaning.
+It is an interdisciplinary field embracing literary study, speech communication, composition and rhetoric, foreign languages, media studies, visual design, and technical communication.

 Over twenty faculty are involved in graduate education.
 They comprise a large, diverse, yet integrated community dedicated to teaching and mentoring graduate students.
 They make an exceptionally strong contribution to research in communication in technologically mediated contexts through an active program of publication in a variety of fields and in the production of artistic media.
 They are also successful in securing external funding for their work.
 Recent research has been supported by the National Science Foundation, the Society for Technical Communication, and the Fund for the Improvement of Post-Secondary Education.
 At last count, LL&C faculty had won over thirty awards including numerous fellowships, awards for best articles, visiting professorships, and professional society awards.
 They come from such organizations as the College Art Association, the Fulbright Program, the Game Developer’s Conference, the IEEE Professional Communication Society, the International Visual Literacy Association, the National Communication Association, the Popular Culture Association, the Rhetoric Society of America, and the Society for Technical Communication.